Rufus Stone services

 The site is connected to the local area by a public footpath.
 It is possible to walk to the Rufus Stone itself, which is difficult to access from the A31 westbound, but it's a 15-minute trek across the Forest.
 Do remember that parking is limited.

-Amenities: Travelodge Outdoor Space: Some grass space by hotel; access to New Forest walking routes Forecourt: Esso, Londis, Costa Express, f'real Milkshakes, Rollover, Tango Ice Blast, AdBlue Containers
+Amenities: Travelodge Outdoor Space: Some grass space by hotel; access to New Forest walking routes Forecourt: Esso, Londis, Costa Express, f'real Milkshakes, Tango Ice Blast

 Short stay parking is provided for cars only.
 No HGV parking is available.

 This information is provided to us by third parties.
 You should always check with staff on site.

 🌍 Operators & Official Websites: